Alio-Kh/container/README.md

 # Container
-Container is a very simple container made using C language
+This is a very simple container made using C language

 ## Instalation
 You need to install a Cgroup tool before